neuropathbasel-pub/CQmanager/README.md

 # CQmanager functionality

 CQmanager automates analysis via HTTP POST and GET requests, integrating with custom scripts.
 It uses Pydantic to reject invalid requests.
+CQmanager will download missing CQcalc, CQcase, CQall, and CQall_plotter containers from Docker Hub before starting any of the containers.

 >[!WARNING]
 >CQcalc and CQmanager require case-sensitive IDAT suffixes _Red.idat and _Grn.idat.
 Files like _RED.IDAT or _red.idat will not be processed.